mmkal/expect-type/README.md

 ## Documentation

-The `expectTypeOf` method takes a single argument, or a generic parameter.
-Neither it, nor the functions chained off its return value, have any meaningful runtime behaviour.
+The `expectTypeOf` method takes a single argument or a generic type parameter.
+Neither it nor the functions chained off its return value have any meaningful runtime behaviour.
 The assertions you write will be _compile-time_ errors if they don't hold true.

 ### Features